okta/okta-auth-js/README.md

 > **Note:** `handleRedirect` throws `OAuthError` or `AuthSdkError` in case there are errors during token retrieval or authenticator enrollment.

+### `handleIDPPopupRedirect(url?)`

+> :link: web browser only <br>
+> :hourglass: async

+Used in conjunction with [`token.getWithIDPPopup`](#tokengetwithidppopupoptions).
+Handles the redirect from the Authorization Server back to the web application.
+This method relays the resulting OAuth2 response from the popup window to the main window.

 ### `setHeaders()`

 Can set (or unset) request headers after construction.